CORRECTIONAL SUPPLY OFFICER SUPERVISOR

 Main Purpose of Job

-This position supervises Correctional Supply Officers in maintaining stocks of supplies and materials required for operations of a correctional institution to include ordering, receiving, storing, issuing and accounting for inventory items; as well as training and supervising inmates in the performance of such activities.
+- Supervises Correctional Supply Officers in maintaining stocks of supplies & materials required for operation of a correctional institution; including ordering, receiving, storing, issuing & accounting for inventory items; as well as training & supervising inmates in the performance of such activities.

 Experience: Two years of experience involving the custody, security and supervision of adult inmate workers in storekeeping or warehousing operations at a correctional facility.